How to Fix Sleep Schedule: 5 Tips to Get Back on Track

 1. Set Your Bedtime

 Here is a mathematical way to determine your ideal bedtime.
-The average sleep cycle is approximately 90 minutes long and people should have five of these cycles to feel fully rested.
+The average sleep cycle is approximately 90 minutes long, and people should have five of these cycles to feel fully rested.
 If we take 90 x 5, it equals 450 minutes.
 When divided by 60, it equals 7.5 hours.
 At this point, you can count back from your preferred wake-up time to find out what time you should be in bed.
+Understanding circadian rhythms is crucial here, as they help regulate your sleep-wake cycle and ensure you get quality sleep.
 If that is too complicated, try this Bedtime Calculator.

 As you adapt to the new schedule, you may need to tweak this bedtime slightly to find the right balance of nighttime rest and preparation time in the morning.